This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 The missing patches will also appear more random or only be behind the head and shoulders.

 Evelyn (image below) tends to shed just a little bit in early spring.
-She to lose her hair a little behind the ears.
+She lost her hair a little behind the ears.
 But in the fall right before winter, she will start to lose more clumps and mostly behind her neck.

 See how it is just skin and no flakes.
 Plus she also has new fur growing back almost simultaneously.
 This is how you know that it is shedding or molting and not mites.